eQTL-Catalogue/eQTL-Catalogue-resources/tutorials/workflow_execution.md

 wget https://zenodo.org/record/6171348/files/CEDAR_HumanOmniExpress-12v1.tar.gz
 tar -xzvf CEDAR_HumanOmniExpress-12v1.tar.gz
 ```
-The eQTL-Catalogue/genimpute workflow assumes that the input genotypes are in the binary plink format (.bed/.bim/.fam), use GRCh37 coordinates and the name of the X chromosome is 'X' with PAr and non-PAR regions merged.
+The eQTL-Catalogue/genimpute workflow assumes that the input genotypes are in the binary plink format (.bed/.bim/.fam), use GRCh37 coordinates and the name of the X chromosome is 'X' with PAR and non-PAR regions merged.
 To check that your plink files corresponds to these standards and to fix common issues, please see [here](plink_check.md).

 2. Imputation and phasing reference panel.